 Spruce wood is a catchy material that can take houses from one level to another.
 You can also utilize that to the best of your ability in the Starter Minecraft House for the best results.
 Its combination with stone bricks yields even more foliage, so that’s also something you can check out for more aesthetic appeal.

 Easy Wooden Minecraft House

 Players are often looking for the easy way out when it comes to surviving in Minecraft.
-After all, many users tend to incline towards exploration rather than building, so when it boils down to it, easy Minecraft house idea can probably save the day for them.
+After all, many users tend to incline towards exploration rather than building, so when it boils down to it, an easy Minecraft house idea can probably save the day for them.
 You can also build one of these and establish a comfortable and simple build for your Minecraft world.
-The design that you see in the image above is incredibly facile and doesn’t demand much to come to life.

 The layout of the Easy Wooden Minecraft House is merely 6 blocks by 3 blocks in length and width respectively.
 However, you first need to dig out the grass blocks and use Cobblestone blocks to form the roof of the house.
 You’ll then surround this area with 3 Oak Blocks atop each other.

 Join those corners together with Stripped Oak Logs from the ground to move forward.
 The next step is to join the Oak Blocks from the top using the same Stripped Oak Logs so there’s a gap of one block remaining in the middle.

 Simply fill out the middle area too but leave a 2-block gap for further processing.
 You can now decorate this end of the wall using a mix of different blocks, such as Oak Leaves, Spruce Fences, Trapdoors, and even Buttons.
 Don’t forget to leave one side wall to develop the house’s entrance.
 You can use a Spruce Door there along with Cobblestone Walls to decorate that area.